Princess cut: Popularity

 Two small princess cut coffee diamonds.

 As of 2015, princess cut diamonds were the second most popular choice for an engagement ring.
 Approximately 30% of engagement rings use princess cut diamonds, behind round diamonds (50%) and ahead of cushions (8%).
 It saw its popularity at its peak in the 80s and 90s.
 The princess cut experienced a rise in popularity from the early 2000s to the mid 2000s.
 In the 2000s, the most popular engagement ring featured a princess cut diamond surrounded by round brilliant-cut diamonds.
 Disney in conjunction with Zales created a series of Disney Princess rings, with some of them, such as Aurora's, Fa Mulan's, Snow White's, and Tinker Bell's featuring princess cuts.

 Princess cut diamonds have been used in different sports awards.
 The Chicago Cubs' trophy for their 2016 World Series win featured, among others, two princess cut diamonds.
-In 2018, The Capitals' Stanley Cup rings featured 22 princess cut diamonds among hundreds of others.
+In 2018, the Washington Capitals' Stanley Cup rings featured 22 princess cut diamonds among hundreds of others.